MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/remove-a-domain.md

 > [!NOTE]
 > You can't remove the [".onmicrosoft.com"](https://docs.microsoft.com/microsoft-365/admin/setup/domains-faq) domain from your account.

-Still not working?
+You get an error message when you try to remove a domain from Office 365 or if this is Still not working?
 Your domain might need to be manually removed.
 [Give us a call](../contact-support-for-business-products.md) and we'll help you take care of it!

 ::: moniker-end